 Level 1 /

-Interested in mythology and technology, Trudy Elmore is best known for translating the dramatic narratives and posturing of classical painting into the digital realm.
+Interested in mythology and technology, Trudy Erin Elmore is best known for translating the dramatic narratives and posturing of classical painting into the digital realm.
 Based in animation, installation and print, her practice explores issues of impermanence and technological evolution.
-Elmore says, “With the rise of archetypal figures like the cyborg and A.I., we are forced to question the ontological gap between nature and technology.”
-This intersection of spirituality and technology she finds most fascinating.
+Elmore says, “With the rise of archetypal figures like the cyborg and A.I. — we are forced to question the ontological gap between nature and technology.”
+She finds this intersection of spirituality and technology most fascinating.
 Her methods characteristically involve both advanced 3D rendering techniques and humanoid forms.

-Elmore received the Governor General’s Award (2016) when she graduated from OCAD University with a BFA in the Digital Painting and Expanded Animation (DPXA) specialization.
+Elmore received the Governor General’s Award (2016), when she graduated from OCAD University with a BFA specializing in Digital Painting and Expanded Animation (DPXA).

 Level 3 /